TheFuZiOnZz/Research-Dashboard/Red Pill/Red Pill.md

                 - These are very, very, very rare things that the manosphere seem to base their entire understanding of “divorce” around!
             - In 2017, full child support payments were received by 46.4% and 43.1% of custodial mothers and fathers, respectively.
     - They win custody if they fight for it.
-        - Quoting from an old Massachusetts gender bias study, published in the _New England Law Review_, Spring of 1990, [Gender Bias Study of the Court System in Massachusetts](https://amptoons.com/blog/files/Massachusetts_Gender_Bias_Study.htm)
+        - Quoting from an old Massachusetts gender bias study, published in the New England Law Review, Spring of 1990, [Gender Bias Study of the Court System in Massachusetts](https://amptoons.com/blog/files/Massachusetts_Gender_Bias_Study.htm)
             - “We began our investigation of child custody aware of a common perception that there is a bias in favor of women in these decisions.
-Our research contradicted this perception. **Although mothers more frequently get primary physical custody of children following divorce, this practice does not reflect bias but rather the agreement of the parties and the fact that, in most families, mothers have been the primary [*748] caretakers of children.
-Fathers who actively seek custody obtain either primary or joint physical custody over 70% of the time.** Reports indicate, however, that in some cases perceptions of gender bias may discourage fathers from seeking custody and stereotypes about fathers may sometimes affect case outcomes.
+Our research contradicted this perception.
+Although mothers more frequently get primary physical custody of children following divorce, this practice does not reflect bias but rather the agreement of the parties and the fact that, in most families, mothers have been the primary [748] caretakers of children.
+Fathers who actively seek custody obtain either primary or joint physical custody over 70% of the time.
+Reports indicate, however, that in some cases perceptions of gender bias may discourage fathers from seeking custody and stereotypes about fathers may sometimes affect case outcomes.
 In general, our evidence suggests that the courts hold higher standards for mothers than fathers in custody determinations.”
     - Alimony is rare.
         - Quoting from a [legal blog](https://www.marseelaw.com/gender-and-alimony-who-gets-it-who-pays-it-whats-changing/#:~:text=In%20the%201960s%2C%2025%20percent,is%20closer%20to%2010%20percent.)
             - “Today, it is far less common for anybody, male or female, to receive alimony after divorce than it was in the past.
 In the 1960s, 25 percent of divorce settlements included alimony orders.
 Now, this figure is closer to 10 percent.
 Women are still the primary alimony recipients, but the number of men who receive alimony from their former spouses is increasing.
 According to the 2000 census, 0.5 percent of alimony recipients in the United States were male.
 By 2010, 3 percent of the 400,000 alimony recipients in the country were male.